 Katharina Cording also studied with Sören Uhde, a graduate of the Juilliard School in New York.
 She graduated with honors from the Mozarteum University of Salzburg, where Helmut Zehetmair and Ruggiero Ricci were among her teachers.

-During masterclasses in Lübeck as part of the Schleswig-Holstein Festival, she met Ida Haendel, who described her as a “brilliant violinist“ and invited her to be featured in a report by NDR.
+In Lübeck she had lessons with Ida Haendel, who described her as a “brilliant violinist“ and invited her to be featured in a report by NDR.
 In 2001, she participated in the Queen Elisabeth Competition in Brussels.

 Katharina Cording has performed in Germany, France, Austria, Italy, Switzerland, Poland, England, Sweden, Belgium, and the Netherlands.